 What we are doing

 To invest in the talent of the future, expand our pipeline, and engage with diverse talent, we provide financial contributions, employee engagement, and in-kind support of science, technology, engineering, arts, and mathematics (STEAM) education and workforce initiatives at the K-12, university, and early-career levels.
-In 2021, we increased our funding to organizations focused on Black and Latinx communities, including investments and partnerships with Historically Black Colleges & Universities (HBCUs) and Hispanic-Serving Institutions (HSIs) to help develop the next generation of diverse talent at Dolby.
+In 2021, we increased our funding to organizations focused on Black and Latinx communities, including investments and partnerships with Historically Black Colleges & Universities (HBCUs), Hispanic-serving Institutions and non-profit organizations to help develop the next generation of diverse talent at Dolby.

 Our Employee Networks

 Dolby’s 13 Employee Networks (ENs) are at the heart of our DIB efforts at Dolby.
 ENs are volunteer-led employee groups aligned around an aspect or dimension of diversity that help to build community and enable our DIB strategy through networking events, customized professional development, cultural education, diverse talent recruitment, and youth outreach to expand our pipeline of talent.
 The value and impact of our ENs, in which over 32% of our employees participate, continues to increase with their global footprint.
 In FY21, we launched a new Employee Network in China with chapters in Beijing and Shenzhen, and our Poland-based EN expanded in scope by providing educational resources and engagement opportunities to employees throughout Europe.

 "Having Employee Networks be so visible in the Company's strategy is powerful.
 As a Black employee, as the Co-Founder of Obsidian, as a person of a certain dimension of diversity, I feel safe and empowered to say, 'This is how I want the company to reach people like me—and here’s how we go and do it.'"

 - Lauren Glover, Founder of Obsidian and Senior Manager, People Communications and Experiences